codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-codefresh-account.md

 max-width="100%"
 %}

-We can establish a VPN / tunnel to your network, or discuss options for an on-premises Codefresh deployment.
+We can establish a VPN / tunnel to your network or discuss options for an on-premises Codefresh deployment.
 Please [contact us to get started](https://codefresh.io/contact-us/).

 ## What to read next